HomeReports › Porter County, Indiana

 ZIP code distress hotspots

-Distress is heavily concentrated: the top 5 ZIP codes account for 88.5% of all filings.
-3 of the top hotspots have high-equity properties (>40% equity), signaling potential value-add or wholesale opportunities.
+Distress is geographically dispersed across 11 ZIP codes, with no single area dominating.
+1 of the top hotspots have high-equity properties (>40% equity), signaling potential value-add or wholesale opportunities.

 ZIP Area Filings Share High equity Median value